 Here’s the breakdown (all prices are in US Dollars)

 Includes a poured foundation and all materials for the building of the house, inside and out.

 Due two months prior to build.

 Program Fee – $60.00 per person/per day

 Includes airport pickup/drop-off, daily transport to the build site, on-site catered lunches (breakfast and dinner included if staying on the YWAM base), Port-a-potties on site, and your very own Homes of Hope T-shirt!
 We provide additional Homes of Hope staff who will be there to guide you along the way.
 Your team will have an “A” builder (leader of the build), “B” Builder (assistant to the A builder), and a Host/Translator/Driver.
 Depending on the size of your team, if more of our HOH staff are needed, we can provide them for you.

 Optional Home Furnishing Kit – $1,600

-There are so many families in need in the area we are working in.
+There are so many families in need in the 2-3 areas we are working in.
 You’ll see when you get here how much you wish you could help everyone.
 We’ve tried to narrow it down by the following: